Dumpster sites stay busy during 1st Mayor's Spring Clean Up of 2023

 LIMA, OH (WLIO) - Lima residents are taking advantage of the first week of the Mayor’s Spring Clean Up.
 There were four dumpster site locations around Lima Saturday, where residents could drop off a variety of items.
 The site at Robb Park hosted by Scout Troops 777 and 106 G had a steady number of people stopping by to get rid of some unwanted items.
 So, we asked them what they thought about helping with the Spring Clean Up.

-“It fun you get to hang out with some friends from school and we just get to help other people,” adds Marli Lopez, 106 G
+“It's fun you get to hang out with some friends from school and we just get to help other people,” adds Marli Lopez, 106 G.